fizalihsan/fizalihsan.github.io/source/technology/graphql.md

 * Fields
     * The _fields_ that are available to query in a GraphQL API have been defined in that API’s schema.
 The documentation will tell us what fields are available to select on the Query type.
     * fields can be either scalar types or object types.
-    * __Scalar types__ (Built-in):
-        * `Int`, `Float` - return JSON numbers
-        * `String`, `ID` (unique identifiers) - return strings.
-Even though ID and String will return the same type of JSON data, GraphQL still makes sure that IDs return unique strings
-        * `Boolean` - return boolean
-    * __Object Types__: GraphQL object types are user-defined groups of one or more fields that you define in your schema.
-They define the shape of the JSON object that should be returned.
-JSON can endlessly nest objects under fields, and so can GraphQL
 * Response
     * We can change the field names in the response object within the query by specifying an _alias_. e.g., `liftName` in below example.
 * Query Arguments